Hyper-Drive-HD/Hyper-Drive-HD/README.md

 - We sell kits of autonomous bots

 A comunity of comitment, enthusiasm and learning.
 We have place for both learner and the learned.

+Technology as a sport is our philosophy.
+Started as a hobby now a brand.
+Hyper Drive HD intends to bring ENGINEERING to life through robotics